 Andy had run-the-line for his daughter’s Hornswood Soccer games many times and it wouldn’t normally bother him.
 However he’d been out on the piss with the lads and his head hurt like a hammer-hit thumb.
 But what choice did he have?
 The bastards had stitched him up royally.

 It all went surprisingly well, despite Andy being constantly on the vomit-precipice he relaxed and started to enjoy the actually game.
 It was a thrilling 2-2 score-line with mere moments left and his daughter was having the game of her life as striker.
 They were playing a serious grudge match against a team that neither the parents nor the girls liked as they always took games too seriously and cheered obnoxiously (we don’t like that in Hornswood).

 In the closing seconds of the match, one of the Hornswood backs made a desperation kick from well in their half.
 The ball flew all the way up to Andy’s daughter and she slammed home the winning goal!

 Andy erupted into proud-father cheers.

-The problem was, because she wasn’t actually expecting the ball at that moment, his daughter was a MILE offside.
-So much so, that players on both sides, had slowed their sprinting to prepare for the penalty.
+The problem was, because she wasn’t actually expecting the ball at that moment his daughter was a MILE offside.
+So much so, that players on both sides had slowed their sprinting to prepare for the penalty.

 With a hangover-exploding head, perched upon the vom-ipice and alcohol still coursing through his veins, Andy was in no condition to sprint.
 He was way down the line and actually missed his daughter’s offside completely.
-In fact, in his excitement he actually forgot it was even his role to call it.
+In fact, in his excitement he actually forgot it was even his job to call it.
 He had his flag tucked snuggly under his armpit while he applauded the winning goal.